Thanksgiving up Northwest

 Mark took us to Keystone.
 From Keystone, we took a ferry that returned us to the mainland.

 Keystone is a small unincorporated community on Whidbey Island in Island County, Washington, in the northwestern United States.
-It is near the Coupeville Ferry Landing, a dock for the Washington State Ferries route to Port Townsend that provides a maritime link for State Route 20 across Admiralty Inlet.
+It is near the Coupeville Ferry Landing, a dock for the Washington state Ferries route to Port Townsend that provides a maritime link for State Route 20 across Admiralty Inlet.
 It is located about 3 miles due south of Coupeville near Fort Casey State Park and Ebey’s Prairie National Historic Preserve.

 Onalaska